penguincoco/DriveToUnityWorkflow/README.md

 </p>

 6. Copy and paste your root Google Drive <img width="16" height="16" alt="image" src="https://github.com/user-attachments/assets/051a0bf6-9ecd-45cc-a6fc-4936b69114a8" /> folder ID into "Folder ID".
 The folder ID is the `string` after "/folders/" until the "?".
 For example, the link: https://drive.google.com/drive/folders/1pKIJrvFdqV3zNfmC8rYZzgt6yGeWsrE7?usp=sharing has a folder ID of `1pKIJrvFdqV3zNfmC8rYZzgt6yGeWsrE7`

+> <details>
+>  <summary>💡 Engineering Explanation</summary>
+> It is recommended to paste in the correct folder ID, but there are several checks in place to grab a valid ID (as long as you have a valid ID somewhere in the string, it will work).
+> If you enter an invalid ID (e.g. `123abc`), an error will be thrown and output to the console.
+> </details>

 7. At the top right, click Deploy > New Deployment (Web App) and set the access to "Anyone".
 Copy that link and paste it into "Apps Script Link".

 8. Go back to the Google Sheet <img width="12" height="16" alt="image" src="https://github.com/user-attachments/assets/bf7b2a0e-5735-4acf-b49b-4c3c9a840062" /> File > Share > Publish.
 Copy that link and paste it into "Read from Link"